 YSPP is working in schools and with community colleges in Cowlitz County, the Lower Yakima Valley, and south Pierce County to train school personnel and community mental health and substance abuse providers to assess, manage, and refer to treatment youth at risk for suicide.

 Our goal is to empower these crucial gatekeepers who work directly with young people to identify more youth at risk, and to refer more youth to behavioral health services, so these youth receive the help they need.

 School districts in the pilot serve a large percentage of Hispanic/Latino, American Indian, military families and low-income populations.
 Because many families face financial barriers to mental health services, YSPP will work with mental health and insurance providers to ensure greater access.

-Our Care Coordinators are working with participating school teams to develop, train, implement and oversee a student screening and referral process.
+YSPP's Care Coordinators are working with participating school teams to develop, train, implement and oversee a student screening and referral process.

-Faculty and staff in the participating schools are receiving online training on recognizing depression and suicidal behavior from the program At-Risk.
+Faculty and staff in participating schools are receiving online training on recognizing depression and suicidal behavior from the program At-Risk.

 The University of Washington is conducting extensive evaluation throughout the three years of this project, along with federal evaluation participation.
 YSPP is a member of the sixth cohort of Garrett Lee Smith (GLS) grantees and is providing data to compare with other grantee sites across the country.

 | Mary Jadwisiak

 In August 2011, the Substance Abuse and Mental Health Services Administration (SAMHSA) awarded YSPP a three-year grant to pilot a new program "From the Classroom to Community: A Team Approach to Youth Suicide Prevention."
 This grant (No. 1U79SMO60393-01) enables YSPP to provide training, coordination and services in the target communities, which have a higher rate of suicide and suicide attempts.
 The University of Washington is conducting the project's evaluation.